Newex/SolidNetsEasyClient/README.md

 ## IP-filter
 The `SolidNetsEasyIPFilterAttribute` can both whitelist and blacklist ips or ip-ranges (using the CIDR-format).
 Thus minimally ensuring that any webhook requests are coming from an accepted source.

-But it should be kept in mind that an IP can be spoofed easily.

 For the minimal API you can use the endpoint filter `WebhookFilter` to ensure that the IP is on the whitelist.
 Or just use the `MapNetsWebhook` extension method, which also ensures the response to be 200 OK and listens on POST requests.